5 Key SEO Strategy Changes

 For the coming year, focus on 2 or 3 social media networks only; spending quality time on each providing valuable content, marketing your brand, and fostering client relationships.
 Social media success is based on quality, not quantity.

 5. Focused Inbound Links

 Inbound links to your site signal authenticity, authority, and trust.
-Gone are the days of link building on irrelevant sites, as algorithm updates have squashed any chance of this helping your SEO (in fact, now it will hurt it).
+Gone are the days of link building on irrelevant sites, as algorithm updates have squashed any chance of this helping your law firm SEO (in fact, now it will hurt it).
 Earning an inbound link on a relevant, established website is key, as it can boost SEO in the right ways, and help you build a solid reputation.